Interview with Nicki Patel, Founder/Designer of milo+nicki.

 Heidi: How was the Kickstarter process?
 That felt really intimidating to me.
 I didn’t get there, but it terrified me.

 Nicki: It was a lot of work, and I think it is great for sharing your brand story.
 Honestly, it helped me develop what I wanted to create, what values I wanted to share with the world and what my mission was.
 It really helped me finalize the brand.
-I was so scattered when I started Factory 45.

 I didn’t know I wanted to be a designer; I just knew I wanted to make a difference.